 Motion To Reconsider

-Within 30 days of any court ruling, anyone can file a motion to reconsider that ruling under 735 ILCS 5/2-1203
+Within 30 days of any final court ruling, anyone can file a motion to reconsider that ruling under 735 ILCS 5/2-1203

 “Sec.
 2-1203.
 Motions after judgment in non-jury cases.